ACM Awards: Complete List Of Winners And Ceremony Recap

 As far as performances go, Florida Georgia Line and Jason Aldean opened up the show with “Can’t Hide Red.”
 Thomas Rhett sang “Look What God Gave Her,” and Miranda Lambert — wearing a sassy black sequin jumpsuit — did a medley of her hits “Kerosene,” “Gunpowder & Lead,” “Mama’s Broken Heart,” “White Liar,” and “Little Red Wagon.”
 Luke Bryan did the sexy “Knockin’ Boots,” Chris Stapleton sang “A Simple Song,” and New Female Artist of the Year Ashley McBryde performed “Girl Goin’ Nowhere.”

-A very tan Maren Morris — wearing a super long blonde wig, and sporting a matching tube top, short-shorts, and cowboy boots in light blue with silver fringes — sang “All My Favorite People” along with Brothers Osborne; and Carrie Underwood returned to the stage after giving birth to her second child in January to perform “Southbound,” which started outdoors by the hotel’s pool and featured a walk through the audience — with a quick stop to kiss her husband, Mike Fisher — to the main stage indoors.
+A very tan Maren Morris — wearing a super long blonde wig and sporting a matching tube top, short-shorts, and cowboy boots in light blue with silver fringes — sang “All My Favorite People” along with Brothers Osborne; and Carrie Underwood returned to the stage after giving birth to her second child in January to perform “Southbound,” which started outdoors by the hotel’s pool and featured a walk through the audience — with a quick stop to kiss her husband, Mike Fisher — to the main stage indoors.

 .@CarrieUnderwood just brought a Las Vegas pool party to the #ACMawards.
 Y’all getting a little “Southbound”? pic.twitter.com/AJPyGiMJ3h